Daniel Zovatto: Early life and career

 He starred in the crime movie Flinch, which follows the story of Joe Doyle (played by Zovatto), a young hitman who develops feelings for Mia (played by Tilda Hervey), who witnesses a murder he committed.
 In 2021, Zovatto returned to the small screen for HBO's miniseries Station Eleven playing the role of a cult leader called “The Prophet”.
 In 2023, he co-starred opposite Russell Crowe in The Pope's Exorcist as Father Esquibel.
 The film received mixed reviews but was commercially successful and a sequel is in the works.
 On the set of The Pope's Exorcist, Crowe convinced Zovatto to accept the role of real life serial killer Rodney Alcala in Anna Kendrick's directorial debut Woman of the Hour.
 Kendrick was so impressed by his performance on Station Eleven that he was the only actor she wanted to play Alcala.
 The film received mostly positive reviews praising both Kendrick and Zovatto.

+Personal life

+Zovatto married Tara Holt in 2023.
+They have two children, a daughter born in February 27, 2024 and a son born in January 13, 2026.